“An altogether admirable study”—Literary Review

 when the absence of God was a new idea”—Chicago Reader

-Recent interviews: ABC News, NBC News, MSNBC, BBC News, TIME, the New York Times, and NPR's All Things Considered.
+Interviews: BBC News, spiked, TIME, the New York Times, NPR's All Things Considered.

 Winner of the Prescrire Prize for Medical Writing (France, 2010).